 OUR PROGRAM OF INQUIRY

 The San Juan del Sur Day School focuses on the development of the whole child as an inquirer, touching hearts as well as minds and addressing social, physical, emotional and cultural needs as well as academic ones.
+We utilize a Constructivist approach to education, which states that learning is an active, contextualized process of constructing knowledge rather than acquiring it.
+Knowledge is constructed based on personal experiences and hypotheses of the environment.
 We draw on research and best practice from a range of international systems with a wealth of knowledge and experience from effective schools and practices to create a relevant engaging, challenging and significant educational framework for all children.

 We refer to the 6 transdisciplinary themes throughout our curriculum to help teachers and students explore knowledge in the broadest sense of the word and to step out beyond the confines of learning within subject areas.
 Teachers and students use key questions that are concept based to structure the units of inquiry.
 They acquire and apply transdisciplinary skills while developing an understanding of these important concepts.
 The development of explicit attitudes and the expectation of socially responsible behavior are also essential elements of the program.
 We spend about six to eight weeks per Unit of Inquiry.
 We move through the Units in an educational cycle.
 Visiting, revisiting and threading the transdisciplinary questions throughout our lessons, projects and work.